Class Schedule, Spring 2008

 Week 8--Manuscript construction, composition order, and Arthurian romance Reading Malory is more complicated than reading Marie or Chaucer because we have three possible versions of his text: the one Caxton edited for the first print edition in 1484, Vinaver's edition of Caxton and the Winchester Manuscript (1947/1967/1990), and the Winchester MS facsimile, itselfl(1976).
 Click here for a short overview of this interpretive problem.
 The short answer is, "read Vinaver's edition," but do so with an awareness that Vinaver made numerous questionable editorial decisions that we can challenge based on the Winchester MS facsimile and/or Caxton's edition.
 To read the story of how Walter Oakeshott discovered the manuscript Vinaver's edition is based on (1934), click here.
 Provenance of Malory's TextMalory's Sources.

-Th.
-3/27: Read in Sir Thomas Malory's Le Morte Darthur, "The Tale of King Arthur" ("Merlin," "Balin or the Knight with the Two Swords," "Torre and Pellinor," "The War with the Five Kings," "Arthur and Accolon," and "Gawain, Ywain, and Marhalt").
+Tue.
+3/25: Read in Sir Thomas Malory's Morte Darthur, "The Tale of King Arthur" ("Merlin," "Balin or the Knight with the Two Swords," "Torre and Pellinor," "The War with the Five Kings," "Arthur and Accolon," and "Gawain, Ywain, and Marhalt").
 (Malory 3-110) Note this hyperlink covers all of "Segment 1," the first continuous sequence of composition in the Winchester Manuscript (ff.
 1-70) and ends where the "Roman War" narrative (which we're not reading) starts.
 For a short note on how Malory was edited by Vinaver based on the Winchester MS, click here.

 Week 9--"the matter of Britain" in Arthurian romance

 Tue.
-4/1: Read "A Noble Tale of Sir Launcelot du Lake," "The Tale of Gareth that was called Bewmaynes," and the following excerpts from the "Trystram" and "Sankgreall": "Lancelot and Elaine," "The Departure," "Lancelot," "Castle of Corbenic," and "Miracles of Galahad" (Malory 149-73, 477-506, 515-524, 551-558, 593-608).
+4/1: Read excerpts from the "Trystram" and "Sankgreall": "Lancelot and Elaine," "The Departure," "Lancelot," "Castle of Corbenic," and "Miracles of Galahad" (Malory 477-506, 515-524, 551-558, 593-608)

 Th.
-4/3: Read Sir Thomas Malory's Le Morte Darthur, "The Book of Sir Launcelot and Queen Guinevere" to the end of "The Healing of Sir Urry" (611-669).
+4/3: Read "The Book of Sir Launcelot and Queen Guinevere" to the end of "The Healing of Sir Urry" (611-669).
 We now are in a section of the text in which Malory begins to take the kinds of artistic liberties with his translation/transformation of his sources that Modern readers expect of a fiction-writer.
-Click here for a short discussion of the signs of this change.
+For a chart of locations of the "Month of May" transitions, which accompany some of his most highly charged alterations of the sources, click hereClick here for a short discussion of the signs of this change.
+For tables combining several stylistic measures of Malory's shift from translator to forger to author, click here.

 Tue.
 4/8: Read the conclusion of "The Book of Sir Launcelot and Queen Guinevere" and "The Most Piteous Tale of the Morte Arthur Saunz Guerdon" (673-726).